Juli Inkster

-Juli Inkster (born Juli Simpson; June 24, 1960) is an American professional golfer who plays on the LPGA Tour.
+Juli Inkster (nee Simpson; born June 24, 1960) is an American professional golfer who plays on the LPGA Tour.
 With a professional career spanning 29 years to date, Inkster's 31 wins rank her second in wins among all active players on the LPGA Tour; she has over $14 million in career earnings.
 She also has more wins in Solheim Cup matches than any other American, and is a member of the World Golf Hall of Fame.
 Inkster is the only golfer in LPGA Tour history to win two majors in a decade for three consecutive decades by winning three in the 1980s, two in the 1990s, and two in the 2000s.

 Amateur career

 Born and raised in Santa Cruz, California, Simpson graduated from Harbor High School in 1978 and played college golf at nearby San Jose State, where she was an All-American in 1979, 1981, and 1982.
 She was also All Nor-Cal 1979–1981 and SJSU Athlete of the Year in 1981, and is a member of the San Jose State Sports Hall of Fame.
 From 1980 to 1982, Inkster won three consecutive U.S. Women's Amateurs, her first victory coming three weeks after her marriage to Brian Inkster.
 She became the first woman since 1934 to win three consecutive U.S. Amateur titles.

 She was a member of the winning U.S. Curtis Cup team in 1982.
 She was also a member of the winning U.S. team at the Espirito Santo Trophy in 1980 and 1982.

-She won the 1981 California State Amateur Championship, was California’s 1981 Amateur of the Year, and 1982 Bay Area Athlete of the Year.
+She won the 1981 California Women's Amateur Championship, was California's 1981 Amateur of the Year, and 1982 Bay Area Athlete of the Year.
 She won the Broderick Award, (now the Honda Sports Award) as the nation's best female collegiate golfer in 1982.